-"Client" The person or persons for whom the Timber Pest Report was carried out or their Principal (i.e. the person or
+"Client" The person or persons for whom the Timber Pest Report was carried out or their Principal (i.e. the person or persons for whom the report was being obtained).

 "Timber Pest Detection Consultant" A person who meets the minimum skills requirement set out in the current Australian Standard AS 4349.3 Inspections of Buildings.
 Part 3: Timber Pest Inspection Reports or state/territory legislation requirements beyond this Standard, where applicable.